Jorge Vera

 Jorge Vera is a contemporary American photographer born in Lima, Peru.

-He studied photography at Webster University,1983-1987, and mixed media at Meramec College, 1989-1992, in St. Louis, Missouri.His first solo show "Seldom Seen", opened at Mark Twain Gallery in 1989 and subsequently in 1990 at, Artists in the Corner Gallery in St. Louis.
+He studied photography at Webster University,1983-1987, and mixed media at Meramec College, 1989-1992, in St. Louis, Missouri.
+His first solo show "Seldom Seen", opened at Mark Twain Gallery in 1989 and subsequently at Artists in the Corner Gallery in St. Louis in 1990.

-Vera was awarded a studio residency, 1996-2001, at Art Center South Florida, now Oolite Arts.
+Vera was awarded a studio residency and photography teaching appointment,1996-2001, at Art Center South Florida, now Oolite Arts.
 During this period his work is exhibited throughout the United States.
-Venues included the Bass Museum of Art, Fort Lauderdale Art Museum, Orlando Museum of Art, Daniel Azoulay Gallery, the Florida State Capitol-Tallahassee, Indiana State University, West Tennessee Cultural Arts Center, West Virginia University, and Caelum Gallery in New York City.
+Venues included the Bass Museum of Art, Fort Lauderdale Art Museum, Orlando Museum of Art, Stephen Watt Gallery, Daniel Azoulay Gallery, the Florida State Capitol-Tallahassee, Indiana State University,West Tennessee Cultural Arts Center, West Virginia University, and Caelum Gallery in New York City.

 His solo show, "urbanismo-visions of self-exile and urban life”, opened at Webster University's May Gallery, now Kooyumjian Gallery, August, 2010 and subsequently at Galeria Vertice, Jan, 2011, in Lima, Peru.

-Other group shows include, "Los Seis" (The Six), August 6, 2013 at Lima Foto Factory and "30 years on the Road" at ArtCenter/South Florida's 30th anniversary retrospective exhibition, November, 2014.
+Other group shows include, "Los Seis" (The Six), August 6, 2013 at Lima Foto Factory and "30 years on the Road" at ArtCenter/South Florida's 30th anniversary alumni retrospective exhibition, November, 2014.